sebastianczech/k8s-oci/README.md

 * Helm charts used to deployed application
 * Integration with AWS services

-## Overall designde
+## Overall design

-Prepare by me code to deploy and configure free Kubernetes cluster in Oracle Cloud is based on idea of [Tomek's free ebook „Jak utworzyć całkowicie darmowy klaster Kubernetes w chmurze”](https://cloudowski.com/e-book-jak-utworzyc-calkowicie-darmowy-klaster-kubernetes-w-chmurze).
-Based on manual actions described and explained by Tomek, I prepared code to automate whole process.
+Code to deploy and configure free Kubernetes cluster in Oracle Cloud is based on idea of [Tomek's free ebook „Jak utworzyć całkowicie darmowy klaster Kubernetes w chmurze”](https://cloudowski.com/e-book-jak-utworzyc-calkowicie-darmowy-klaster-kubernetes-w-chmurze).

 At first I started to prepare schema to present what is being configured in Oracle Cloud.
 As I like approach *everything as a code*, I prepared diagram in code using [Diagram as Code](https://diagrams.mingrammer.com/) and commands: